dario-marino/On_Sinergy_And_Rivalry/README.md

 If you want to recreate the data on sales (GAM) available in the appendix you should use this [code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/4%20Code%20Sales.R).

+For the semiconductor dataset I do not have the permission to share it for now since it is still under construction for the APTO NSF grant.

 ## Python — nonlinear & sector Model simulations